wbmmusic/pinger/README.md

 **Built with modern technology** for reliability and performance:
 - Desktop application using Electron framework
-- Responsive React-based user interface
+- Responsive React-based user interface with auto-saving settings
+- Multi-threaded ping operations for improved performance and reliability
+- Intelligent event-driven email batching system
 - Secure local data storage with encrypted credentials
 - Multi-provider email support with mobile-optimized templates
 - Automatic updates to ensure latest features and security